 We talked about this at the beginning of the article, but the easy button for getting from Cancun to Xcaret is to add transportation to your Xcaret ticket.
 They’ll pick you up at your hotel, drive you to the front door at Xcaret, and pick you up after the evening show and drive you back to Cancun.

 If you book through this link you can get up to a 15% discount on your Xcaret transportation and admission from Cancun.

 Driving from Cancun to Xcaret

 If you want to self drive, it’s an easy, flat road from Cancun past Playa del Carmen to Xcaret.
 The 50 miles (80 kilometres) should take you about 60 minutes from the Hotel Zone in Cancun.
 The highways are in good shape and signs are everywhere for Xcaret.
 Parking at Xcaret is free.

 Tip!
-Whenever we rent a car, we quickly do a search on Expedia to compare costs for different rental car companies.
+Whenever we rent a car, we quickly do a search on Expedia or another booking site to compare costs for different rental car companies.

 Driving from Playa del Carmen to Xcaret